brown-band/website/pages/scripts/1997-1998/fall/lafayette.md

 Watch now as the band staves off a nic-fit and takes you where the flavor is.

-:sd[Band forms a cigarette, plays "Hold On, I’m Coming"]
+:sd[Band forms a cigarette, plays “Hold On, I’m Coming”]

 This is the part of the show where we ordinarily make fun of the opposing team’s school.
 The only problem is, we know nothing about Lafayette except that the name sounds vaguely French.
 Mind you, we can make jokes about France until the cows come home, but really what’s the point?